 If you are visiting us for one of the above dates then you will receive information on how to take advantage of this offer within the general information emails from the University/relative department, along with all other information from the day.
 It can also be combined with a Young Persons Railcard for even more of a discount and if you are travelling as part of a group of 10 or more then you could be eligible for group fares.

 Please note: the 20% discount is only available on GWR advance single fare tickets on selected routes and you must select Reading station as the destination.
-If the route you have chosen is eligible, the discounted ticket price will be shown.
+If the route you have chosen is eligible and advance single fare tickets remain available, the discounted ticket price will be shown.

 The University offers a season ticket loan scheme for staff to help improve the affordability of Public Transport and to support our Carbon Reduction and Travel Plan targets.